Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/incrementing-button/error-handling.md

 Lastly, we define a procedure ```ThrowError``` which takes an instance of a variable with type ```Error```.
 It then calls the library function and returns the error.
 The keyword ```throw``` stops the execution of the smart contract with the specific error passed.

 :::tip
-Throwing errors with descriptive names helps users of your smart contracts debug whats wrong.
+Throwing errors with descriptive names helps users of your smart contracts debug what's wrong.
 :::

 ```ocaml {8,9,10,12,13,14,15,16,17,18,19,20,33,34,35,36}